-- Air quality improvements, such as tree and vegetation buffering, and - Noise abatement projects.
+- Air quality improvements, such as tree and vegetation buffering, - Noise abatement projects, and - Grant assistance for older truck replacement (pre-2006) or retrofitting (for 2006 models) if leveraged with EPA or other funding sources.

 6.6.
 Community Grant Program.

 6.6.1.
 Timing and Establishment of Grant Program.
 The Port will establish a Community Grant Program (Grant Program) by no later than one year from the Date of Milestone 3.
 In consultation with the Advisory Committee described in Section 8, the City and the Port will jointly define Grant Program procedures and eligibility within three (3) months of the date the program is established.
 Consistent with Sections 10.3 and 11, the Port's obligation to administer and continue the Grant Program will survive the termination of this Agreement.